ImaginativeShohag/Simple-MVVM/README.md

 # Simple MVVM

-A simple Android MVVM pattern example and template
+A simple Android MVVM pattern example and template.

 ## Used Components/Libraries